cj1128/handmade-hero/README.md

 - Fix clipping problem in our bitmap drawing
 - Check frame rate
 - Fix msvc pdb problem when hot reloading by create a lock file

+### Day 40: Cursor Hiding and Fullscreen

+- Write a `static_check` bat file to make sure we never type `static`
+- Set a default cursor style using `LoadCursor`
+- Hide cursor by responding `WM_SETCURSOR` message with `SetCursor(0)` in production build
+- RESOURCE: How do I switch a window between normal and fullscreen? https://devblogs.microsoft.com/oldnewthing/20100412-00/?p=14353
+- Implement full screen toggling
+- Do fullscreen rendering in fullscreen mode